Class activation mapping: Guided Grad-CAM

 Guided Grad-CAM fuses the coarse, class‐discriminative localization of Grad-CAM with the high‐resolution details of guided backpropagation.
-Grad-CAM heatmap is first computed for the target class, and it is upsampled to the input size.
+A Grad-CAM heatmap is first computed for the target class, and it is upsampled to the input size.
 Then, a Guided Backpropagation saliency map for the same class is computed.
-A final element‐wise product of the two results in the Guided Grad-CAM visualization map.

-The result is a high-resolution, class-specific saliency map that highlights exactly which pixels contribute most to the network's decision.
+A final element‐wise product of the two results is the Guided Grad-CAM visualization map, which is a high-resolution, class-specific saliency map that highlights exactly which pixels contribute most to the network's decision.

 Grad-CAM++

 Grad-CAM++ introduces a more refined way of computing the weights for each feature map, bypassing the global average of the gradients approach provided by Grad-CAM.
 This approach aims to improve the visual effect when multiple target instances are present in a single image.

-Specifically, Grad-CAM++ employs pixel-wise gradients (via higher-order gradients), to compute the importance of a specific pixel for a prediction, lighting up multiple object instances in the same image.
+Specifically, Grad-CAM++ employs pixel-wise gradients (via higher-order gradients), to compute the importance of a specific pixel for a prediction, highlighting multiple object instances in the same image.

 These improvements allow for a more sensible and detailed output heatmap.

 The associated mathematical framework is defined by the following localization map: